Skip to main content

 Peron Homestead Precinct

-We recognise and acknowledge Aboriginal people as the traditional owners of Francois Peron National Park.
+We recognise and acknowledge Malgana people as the Traditional Owners of Francois Peron National Park.

-Historic site with a small interpretive centre, walk trail and ‘hot tub’, where visitors can soak in the hot artesian waters on the former Peron Station.
+Historic place with a small interpretive centre, walk trail and ‘hot tub’, where visitors can soak in the hot artesian waters on the former Peron Station.

 Peron Homestead Precinct